 When I was a little girl, my mother told me to wash the kitchen floor.
 I did a sloppy job of it.
 My mother was not pleased, but if she had spanked me for not doing a good job, I probably would have forgotten about it by the next time I was required to wash the floor, and done a bad job of it again.
 She did not, however, spank me on that occasion.
 She made me wash the floor over again, telling me to do it right.
 I deeply resented having to wash that floor again, but it was the last time I ever had to wash a floor two times in a row.
 In fact, that lesson carried over to other chores, because I learned that if I did not do it right the first time, I would have to do it over again.

 The kind of discipline that worked with me when I was a little girl was the kind that made sense, and that I could tell it had my best interests at heart.
 The New Testament teaches to not provoke children to wrath.
 If we expect children to obey us, then we have a responsibility to make it EASY for them to obey us, by being sensitive to their needs, respectful to them as people whose needs are as important as our own, and not having unreasonable expectations.
 A lot of times, we can avoid needing to discipline our children by being willing to put more effort into our parenting and paying more attention to them.

 If a person has blown it with their kids and the very best time is past (the early years), it is not too late to do it right.
-Even if they are in their teens, they will appreciate that you tried hard to make amends by improving your parenting skills.
+Even if they are in their teens, they will appreciate that we tried hard to make amends by improving our parenting skills.
+That appreciation might come later, instead of right away.
 If they are now grown up, don't worry.
-You get a second chance when you're babysitting your grandchildren, and the grandkids will love you to bits, if you are reasonable and behave in other ways that are truly loving, rather than over indulging them to win cheap points.
+We get a second chance when we're babysitting our grandchildren, and the grandkids will love us to bits, if we are reasonable and behave in other ways that are truly loving, rather than over indulging them to win cheap points.